-The Adjoin Fund is an emerging community-based organization that was founded one year ago in 2014.
-What began as a conversation among three people has grown to more than 150 people who have joined together and is expanding.
+The Adjoin Fund is a community-based organization that was founded in 2014.
+What began as a conversation among three people has grown to more than 300 people who have joined together and is expanding.
 The sole purpose of the Fund is to help African American boys, grades six to eight, become more competent readers.

 At the very first conversation, the organization originators promised that The Adjoin Fund would always follow words with action.
 It is not uncommon for fledgling nonprofit organizations to spend their first years building organizational infrastructure and discussing how its programs should be mounted.
 The Adjoin Fund spent its first months attending to all legal requirements, discussing the issue of African American male illiteracy with teachers, researchers, reading specialists and others, and raising resources among primarily community folk of modest means.
 The goal was to “hit the ground” quickly to support African American boys in becoming stronger readers.